The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Results

 \section{Results}

 In the entire sample, there are 203 successfully processed videos using the approach of selecting 300 frames uniformly distributed across the entire length of the video clip.
 For 17 videos, multiple faces were detected without consistent classification of each person as a unique face, and these videos were discarded from the analysis.
 Pluralist leaders are present in 96 videos (31 strongly pluralist and 65 moderately pluralist) and populist leaders are present in the remaining 107 videos (69 strongly populist and 38 moderately populist).
 For every video, the emotion recognition procedure returns the score of the 6 detected emotions (anger, disgust, fear, happiness, sadness, surprise) as well as the score of the neutral expression for each of its frames.
 These scores sum up to 1 and they can be viewed as proportions of each emotion present in the compound facial expression detected in the frame.

+Human image annotation was performed on a sample of 514 images extracted from 220 videos.
+Agreement between human coders ranged from 30.3\% to 69.8\%, while Cohen\textquotesingle s Kappa coefficient varied from 0.15 to 0.462.
+Overall, Fleiss\textquotesingle{} Kappa is 0.231, which suggests fair agreement between coders but is also indicative of how difficult the task of recognizing the emotional expression in a single, randomly selected video frame is.
+When only selecting cases where a majority vote label exists (458 images), agreement between that label and the result of the machine learning classification is 55.2\%, with a Cohen's Kappa of 0.311 and F1 score of 0.502.
+This suggests moderate agreement and performance of the machine learning model relative to human consensus.
+When only selecting cases where the majority of coders and the model agree that a face is clearly visible (present) in the image (356 cases), agreement is 59.8\% (Kappa 0.320, F1 score 0.530).

 For each video, we calculated the mean score of each emotional state for all frames, as well as the mean of neutral expression, and the mean of negative emotional expression for the entire video.
 Descriptive statistics of these values are presented in Table \ref{tab:desc}.

 Results suggest that negative emotions are more frequently expressed in the entire sample, with anger (0.227) as the emotion having the highest average score, followed by sadness (0.206) and fear (0.127).
 As a consequence, the average proportion of negative emotions is greater than 0.5, which means that on average negative emotions are detected more frequently than positive emotions (e.g., happiness) and neutral expressions combined.
 There are clear issues with the detection of disgust and surprise, where a low maximum level suggests low positive predictive value for these emotions.
 However, our focus is on differences in the expression of negative emotions and in scores of neutral states.
 Aggregating negative emotions enables us to surpass the false positive issues within the group of negative emotions \citep[e.g., expression of fear being classified as sadness, disgust as anger,][]{khaireddin2021FacialEmotionRecognition2021} and minimizes the impact of the low positive predictive value of disgust and surprise.